SensesProject/extreme-events/src/assets/text/en.md

 Total population of exposed land area.

-+++ cat-river-flood 1
++++ cat-river-flood median

 River flood projections across impact models are rather concistent with most of the uncertainty resulting from climate models which are known to show poor performance when it comes to reproducing extreme precipitation events.

-+++ cat-river-flood 2
++++ cat-river-flood climate

 The exposure to river floods for both, land area and population, largely depends flood protection measures.
 The projections assume a flood protection level capable of withstanding the largest discharges that occur within 100 years in preindustrial conditions.
 However, assuming this globally is rather optimistic.

++++ cat-river-flood impact

 When looking at the FLOPROS (Scussolini, 2016) database, one can see by far the {largest parts of the world do not reach such protection levels}(Only Australia, Germany, India, Japan, the Netherlands, Poland, UK, USA, and a few other countries reach or exceed a 100-year flood protection level.).  [there is a FLOPROS map, see http://www.pik-potsdam.de/~slange/counting_extremes_si.pdf page X-35]

 +++ cat-tropical-cyclone-title